 Cycling has a lot of health benefits.
-It helps your muscles to stay healthy and also helps to keep health both your heart and cardiovascular system.
+It helps your muscles to stay healthy and also helps to keep healthy both your heart and cardiovascular system.
 It’s so hard to keep your bike away from thieves.
 It’s so debilitating when you have a long day in your office only to find out that your bike is stolen when you need it most after a job.
 Many thieves can remove a bike without notice and load it into an enclosed bike trailer within minutes and driveway unnoticed, leaving the bike owner with nothing.

 The value of the bike is in the parts with many thieves operating “chop shops” to remove and resell bike parts all over the world.
 Many bike theft rings operate in every city across the country due to the ease of removing and reselling bike parts.